Fitting Wood Flooring onto Existing Floorboards

 - Leave ½" expansion gap and cover with either quadrant or scotia bead.
 This is the cheapest option but the beading does 'ride up' the skirting by ¾" which may be a problem, particularly on shallow skirtings (diagram 3 and 4).

-It is important to understand that any movement that may occur will be across the width of the boards and not in the length.
+Although the expansion gap should be left around the perimeter of the whole room (including any doorways), it is important to understand that any movement that may occur will be across the width of the boards and not in the length.
 Keep this in mind when planning the run of the boards.
-When fitting over existing floorboards, we usually recommend that the new boards run at 90 degrees perpendicular to the old ones.
 Choose the wall that you want to start from, this will usually be the longest wall.
-The first one or two rows of boards will have to be face fixed, i.e. vertically.
+The first one or two rows of boards will have to be face fixed (i.e. vertically).
 First pre-drill a fine hole, nail through into the sub floor, sink the nail head with a punch and fill.
 Be careful that the nails used are suitable flooring nails and that they will not penetrate further than the sub floor.
 As you start to secret nail/screw the boards down, take care to ensure that the joints are completely random (see diagram below).

 Try not to line joints through or set the floor out brickwork style.
-If you have a floor that has a variegated pattern such as brown oak, ash, coloured maple or fumed oak, ensure that you open several packs at a time in order to ensure an even mix.
+If you have a floor that has a variegated pattern such as brown oak, ash, coloured maple or fumed oak, ensure that you open several packs at a time in order to ensure an even spread of tones and grain pattern.

 - The boards should fit up snugly together, if not there is a good chance that there is some debris in the groove or a tongue is damaged.
 Clear this before fixing.